-Georgia Boot was launched in 1937 and is our moderately priced, high quality line of work footwear.
+Georgia Boot was launched in 1937 and is our moderately priced, high quality line of work and rugged lifestyle footwear.
 Georgia Boot footwear is sold at suggested U.S. retail price points ranging from \$76.00 to \$292.00.
-This line of products primarily targets construction workers and those who work in industrial plants where special safety features are required for hazardous work environments.
-Many of our boots incorporate safety toes or metatarsal guards to protect wearers' feet from heavy objects and non-slip outsoles to prevent slip related injuries in the workplace.
-All of our boots are designed to help prevent injury and subsequent work loss and are designed according to standards determined by the Occupational Safety & Health Administration or other standards required by employers.
+This line of products primarily targets blue collar workers across various trades, including construction, logging, warehousing, landscaping and farming.
+Many of our boots incorporate safety toes and non-slip outsoles to prevent injuries in the workplace.
+We also offer other more specialized protective features, such as puncture resistance, as well as metatarsal guards that protect wearers' feet from heavy objects.
+Each boot is designed to meet the demands of specific trades while also integrating cutting-edge technology and materials to create the most comfortable and durable footwear that is tough enough to handle the rigors found on job sites across America.